GSTJ/safe-jsx/README.md

-# 🛡️ @gstj/safe-jsx
+# 🛡️ eslint-plugin-safe-jsx

-`@gstj/safe-jsx` is an ESLint plugin that enforces explicit boolean conversion before using the `&&` operator with JSX in React and React Native applications.
+`eslint-plugin-safe-jsx` is an ESLint plugin that enforces explicit boolean conversion before using the `&&` operator with JSX in React and React Native applications.
 This plugin ensures code reliability and helps prevent potential bugs that can break your app.

-## 💡 Why Use @gstj/safe-jsx?
+## 💡 Why Use eslint-plugin-safe-jsx?

 Consider the following example: